 Withdrawal Policy: Students may withdraw from this course for any reason prior to the last eligible day for a "W" grade.
 Before withdrawing students should speak with the instructor and consult an advisor.
 Students are permitted to withdraw only six times during their college career by state law.
-The last date to withdraw from the 16-week session is April 25.
+The last date to withdraw from the 1st 8-week session is October 5.
+The last date to withdraw from the 16-week session is November 18.
+The last date to withdraw for the 2nd 8-week session is December 1.

-$F_N$ Grading: The $F_N$ grade is issued in cases of failure due to a lack of attendance, as determined by the instructor.
-The $F_N$ grade may be issued for cases in which the student ceases or fails to attend class, submit assignments, or participate in required capacities, and for which the student has failed to withdraw.
-The issuing of the $F_N$ grade is at the discretion of the instructor.
-The last date of attendance should be documented for submission of an $F_N$ grade.
+FN Grading: The FN grade is issued in cases of failure due to a lack of attendance, as determined by the instructor.
+The FN grade may be issued for cases in which the student ceases or fails to attend class, submit assignments, or participate in required capacities, and for which the student has failed to withdraw.
+The issuing of the FN grade is at the discretion of the instructor.
+The last date of attendance should be documented for submission of an FN grade.